pantheon-systems/documentation/source/content/guides/drush/09-troubleshoot-drush.md

 This package ships it's own `mysqldump` file to do the MySQL dump and overrides the `extra-dump` configuration, which is passed to `mysqldump` and does not allow it's alteration.

 To fix this error, remove the `mysqldump` file or uninstall the package.
-Then platform's version of `mysqldump` will be used.
+Then the platform's version of `mysqldump` will be used instead.

 ## More Resources